Buy Moon Tennessee

 Join travel writer and true Nashvillian Margaret Littman for an unforgettable experience.
 With her unique perspective and advice you can trust, Moon Tennessee has everything you need to know to have a more personal and memorable experience.

+Moon Tennessee tells you what you need to know to plan the perfect trip for you.
 Sample authentic Southern cuisine like barbecue and hot chicken, visit historical sites like Civil War memorials, and explore the great outdoors in the Great Smoky Mountains.
 Along with itineraries to Nashville, Memphis, and the Smokies, Littman includes tips on the best places to see live music in the state that is the cradle of country music and the birthplace of the blues.

 Margaret Littman is both an old-timer and a relative newcomer to Nashville.
 After graduating from Vanderbilt University, she left Tennessee for points north over the course of her writing career.
 But after 17 years she could no longer resist the siren song of the Parthenon, bluegrass music, or fried pickles, so she returned to Nashville, where she writes about Music City, Southeast travel, food, pets, and more.
 An avid stand-up paddler, she loves being a day trip away from the Tennessee River to the south, Reelfoot Lake to the west, and Norris Dam to the east.